physimals/fabber_models_asl/README.md

     [100%] Linking CXX shared library libfabber_models_asl.so
     [100%] Built target fabber_models_asl

+### It failed with something about `recompile with -fPIC`

+In order to build the shared library, the FSL libraries have to contain 'Position-independent code'.
+If they don't you can't build the library and will need to use the `fabber_asl` executable instead.
+The only way around this is to recompile the FSL libraries with the -fPIC flag but this may be a challenge.
+You're better off just running `make fabber_asl` which will just build the executable.

+### Successful build?

 Two objects are built:

 1. An executable fabber_asl, which is a version of the Fabber executable with the ASL models built in